medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 A positive ehmiSBDHEnvelopeReceipt may not be sent first and then a negative ehmiSBDHEnvelopeReceipt or vice versa.

-The Receiving MSH **SHALL** never display several instances of a ehmiSBDHEnvelope in a ehmiSBDHEnvelope overview, but **SHALL** log in a system log that reception of a duplicate ehmiSBDHEnvelope has taken place.
+The Receiving MSH **SHALL** never display several instances of An ehmiSBDHEnvelope in An ehmiSBDHEnvelope overview, but **SHALL** log in a system log that reception of a duplicate ehmiSBDHEnvelope has taken place.

-If the Sending MSH of the ehmiSBDHEnvelope has received ehmiSBDHEnvelopeReceipt already after the Receiving MSH's ehmiSBDHEnvelopeReceipt of a ehmiSBDHEnvelope's first instance, the Sending MSH **SHALL** similarly ignore the duplicate instances of the ehmiSBDHEnvelopeReceipt.
+If the Sending MSH of the ehmiSBDHEnvelope has received ehmiSBDHEnvelopeReceipt already after the Receiving MSH's ehmiSBDHEnvelopeReceipt of An ehmiSBDHEnvelope's first instance, the Sending MSH **SHALL** similarly ignore the duplicate instances of the ehmiSBDHEnvelopeReceipt.

-The Sending MSH **SHALL** never display multiple instances of the same ehmiSBDHEnvelopeReceipt in a ehmiSBDHEnvelope summary but **SHALL** log in a system log that ehmiSBDHEnvelopeReceipt of a duplicate has taken place.
+The Sending MSH **SHALL** never display multiple instances of the same ehmiSBDHEnvelopeReceipt in An ehmiSBDHEnvelope summary but **SHALL** log in a system log that ehmiSBDHEnvelopeReceipt of a duplicate has taken place.

 ### Scenario #3 - (Re) Sending Unchanged ehmiSBDHEnvelope